By definition, feng shui is the ancient Chinese system for balancing the energy of a space. It's a simple concept with vast applications.

 Feng Shui Optimizes Prosperity

 The art of feng shui is used to optimize abundance and prosperity of every kind: wealth, health, relationships, and career success.
 It corrects imbalances that can lead to poor health, financial hardship, failed relationships or just a general sense of being ill at ease and "stuck" in disappointment or misfortune.

 Feng Shui in Practice

-The practice provides ways to harmonize every aspect of your life -- each object, color, and material in your environment is arranged to increase the flow of good energy and decrease conflict and stress.
+The practice and application of feng shui provides ways to harmonize every aspect of your life -- each object, color, and material in your environment is arranged to increase the flow of good energy and decrease conflict and stress.
 The physical changes to a space are pragmatic; the spiritual effects of those changes are personal, uplifting, and dynamic.